Leamington, Ontario: Language

 The majority of people from Leamington speak English.
 According to the 2016 census, 24,070 speak English only, 12,100 male and 11,970 female, 1,655 people speak both English and French, 735 male and 920 female, and 1,330 people speak neither English nor French.

 Residents of Leamington include a population of Lebanese, Portuguese and Italian.
 Mennonite settlers, whose ancestors immigrated from Russia, have also added to the population.

 Age

-According to the 2016 census, the average age of people living in Leamington is 41.3 years - for men the age was 39.7 and for women the age was 42.9 years of age.
+According to the 2016 census, the average age of people living in Leamington is 41.3 years - for men the average was 39.7 and for women the average was 42.9 years of age.

 Immigration

 According to a 2006 survey, 7,485 are immigrants or migrants, and 19,365 people are natives of Canada.
 The majority of migrants come from Mexico and Jamaica, and are employed as seasonal farm workers through the Temporary foreign worker program in Canada.
 According to the census, Leamington had the highest percentage of Latin Americans in Canada, with 4.9%.